 We continue to grow and have ambitious plans for the future as we establish ourselves as one of the major arts providers in Salford and Greater Manchester.

-We also continue to have links with the Universities of Manchester and Salford and provide an annual set of workshops/curriculum cover for The University of Huddersfield.
-We have been running placements for many years including international students from Utrecht and Helsinki.
+We also continue to have links with the University of Salford, Manchester Metropolitan University and provide an annual set of workshops/curriculum cover for The University of Huddersfield.
+We have been running placements for many years including for international students from Utrecht and Helsinki.